Updated: Mar 11

 Duomo To The Dolomites - Italy

-* There maybe affiliate links in this blog, that if you click on them, I may earn a little but at no additional cost to you.
+* There may be affiliate links in this blog, and if you click on them, I may earn a little but at no additional cost to you.

 Getting To Milan

-For the best airline rates why not sign up to the airlines news letter to be notified when both the summer and winter sales take place.
+For the best airline rates why not sign up for the airlines' newsletter to be notified when both the summer and winter sales take place?
 The other option is to check on price comparison websites such as Skyscanner.
 Have you heard about the Skyscanner App?

 Did you know you can also book a discounted package with Wowcher?

-From the airport I pre-booked the FlixBus (on my mobile phone) to Milan Central Train Station.
-Did you know if you have the mobile phone network three, you can pre-board easyjet departing from the UK for free and have free data in Italy?
-Get the V.I.P treatment and get your #TravelSwagger
+From the airport, I pre-booked the FlixBus (on my mobile phone) to Milan Central Train Station.
+Did you know if you have the mobile phone network three, you can pre-board Easyjet departing from the UK for free and have free data in Italy?
+Get the V.I.P. treatment and get your travel swagger on.

 Milan Malpensa Moxy Hotel ©MDHarding

 What Not To Miss In Milan